-Equipment: 12 or more cones to mark grid and goals.
-Group

-players in pairs; one ball for every pair.
+Equipment: Four or more cones to mark grid, one ball for each player

 Organization: Create a 20 X 20 yard grid marked with cones.
-Create four or five goals that are arbitrarily placed in the grid.
-Group players in pairs; one ball for every pair.
+All players are required to play within the grid and each player must have a soccer ball.